Pennsylvania Trout Stamp Cost: Permits, Prices, and Who Needs One

 fishing permits and regulations

-If you plan to fish for trout or in Lake Erie waters, you’ll need the appropriate permit printed on your fishing license: a Trout Permit ($14.97) for trout fishing statewide, a Lake Erie Permit ($9.97) for fishing in Lake Erie and its tributaries, or the Combination Trout and Lake Erie Permit ($15.97) that covers both; exemptions apply to anglers under 16, disabled persons, and 1‑Day Tourist license holders.
+To fish for trout or in Lake Erie waters, you need the right permit printed on your fishing license.
+That means a Trout Permit ($14.97) for trout statewide, a Lake Erie Permit ($9.97) for Lake Erie and its tributaries, or the Combination Trout and Lake Erie Permit ($15.97) for both.
+Exemptions apply to anglers under 16, disabled persons, and 1-Day Tourist license holders.

-You must carry the license with the printed permit while fishing.
-Follow trout fishing regulations: season dates, creel limits, size limits, and gear restrictions are enforced; check current season notices before fishing.
+Carry your license with the permit printed on it while fishing.
+Trout fishing regulations cover season dates, creel limits, size limits, and gear restrictions.
+Check current season notices before each trip.

-For Lake Erie, apply lake erie guidelines: species-specific limits, tributary boundaries, and commercial exclusion zones affect legal take.
-Combination permit holders comply with both rule sets.
+For Lake Erie, species-specific limits, tributary boundaries, and commercial exclusion zones affect what you can legally keep.
+Combination permit holders must follow both rule sets.

-Enforcement includes citations for missing permits or violations.
-Keep documentation of exemptions (age ID, disability credentials, or tourist license) on person.
-Consult the official agency for updates prior to every trip.
+Officers issue citations for missing permits or violations.
+Keep documentation of any exemptions (age ID, disability credentials, or tourist license) on your person.
+Check the official agency site for updates before every trip.

 Frequently Asked Questions